 A gynecologic oncologist, an expert who specializes in cancer of the reproductive organs, typically performs this staging.

-Both the International Federation of Gynecology and Obstetrics and the American Joint Committee on Cancer have developed ovarian cancer staging systems that are very similar.
+Both the International Federation of Gynecology and Obstetrics and the American Joint Committee on Cancer have developed

 Both take three factors into account when defining ovarian cancer stages: